Helios-One-HAM/The-HeliosOne-Game/README.md

 That is my connection and anchor point to the rest of you HAMs in the Outernet.

 I want to be a Milly even if this world demands the mentality of a Morganer.
 I want to make my dream a reality by using it to try helping others.
-Just like Vash.
+Be just like Vash the Stampede in my own way.
+Peace and Love!

 I dont care how.
-I'm gonna find my own path.
+I'm gonna find my own path with a score worth keeping tabs on.
+I think winning points is Fun.

 ---